andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

     </p>

     <p>
     This paper introduces the Convolutional Conditional Neural Process (Conv<span class="small-caps">cnp</span>), a neural-network alternative to Gaussian processes, designed for reliable predictions when data is scarce or uncertainty matters.
-By incorporating translation symmetry, Conv<span class="small-caps" style="margin-right: -0.03em;">cnp</span>s accurately capture patterns in structured data, such as images or time series, and provides meaningful uncertainty estimates even on tasks it hasn't encountered before.
+By incorporating translation symmetry, Conv<span class="small-caps" style="margin-right: -0.03em;">cnp</span>s accurately capture patterns in structured data, such as images or time series, and provides meaningful uncertainty estimates even on tasks it hasn’t encountered before.
     </p>

     <details style="margin-top:0.2em;">